 - Make arrangements with the instructor of record to take the exam during the drop and add period the semester, or prior to the end of the previous semester.

 - Fill out a “Request for challenge Examination Form” (WT Form 610).
-Form is available at Department Head’s Office or SPA 120 instructor’s office.
+The form is available at Department Head’s Office or SPA 120 instructor’s office.

 - Present valid picture ID.